SamanthaSmith04/Points-Testing/README.md

 </p>

 Source the virtual enviroment using <code>source venv/bin/activate</code>

+Args for both launch files:
+inputFile - the input file name.
+The path will be points_data/[fileName] outPut - the output file name.
+The path will be points_data/[fileName]

-To run the MatPlotLib calculations, just run the python file with <code>python3 points_test.py</code>
+To run the MatPlotLib calculations run <code>roslaunch points_terminal.launch</code> (located in the launch folder)

-To run the RVIZ calculations do <code>roslaunch points.launch</code> (located in the launch folder)
+To run the RVIZ calculations do <code>roslaunch points_rviz.launch</code> (located in the launch folder)

 </p>